hopeypants/cornerstone-lms-tools/README.md

 ### Global Tools
 - **Header Logout Link**: Adds a logout link with icon to the page header
 - **Custom Header Links**: Add, configure, and reorder custom links in the page header with icons
+  - Customizable icon sizes (16px - 48px)
+  - Support for Font Awesome 3.2.1 icons
+  - Custom icon input option
+  - Drag and drop reordering
+  - Separator support
+  - Open in new tab option
+- **Header Padding**: Adjustable header padding slider
+- **Resize Galaxy AI Icon**: Customize the size of the Galaxy AI icon (16px - 48px)
+- **Resize Pinned Links Icon**: Customize the size of the Pinned Links icon (16px - 48px)
+  - Features only appear when icons are detected on the page

+### Catalog Tools
+- **Learning Object Links**: Show/hide Preview, Details, Launch, and Register links on Learning Object pages
+- **Copy LOID**: Quick copy button for Learning Object IDs (requires backend setting)

+### Instructor-Led Training (ILT) Tools
+- **Toggle Tentative Column**: Show/hide the tentative column in ILT event lists
+- **Highlight Zero Sessions**: Highlights events with zero sessions in ILT event lists
+- **Center Number Columns**: Centers numeric columns in ILT event lists
+- **Highlight Full Sessions**: Highlights cells where enrollment numbers are equal

+### Sessions Tools
 - **Format Session Dates**: Displays session dates and times on one line separated by pipe (|) on Session List pages
 - **Highlight Zero Enrollments**: Highlights cells with zero enrollments on Session List pages
 - **Center Enrollment Column**: Centers the enrollment column on Session List pages
 - **Sessions Checkbox Defaults**: Control which status checkboxes are checked by default on Sessions pages

-### Instructor-Led Training (ILT) Tools
-- **Toggle Tentative Column**: Show/hide the tentative column in ILT event lists
-- **Highlight Zero Sessions**: Highlights events with zero sessions in ILT event lists
-- **Center Number Columns**: Centers numeric columns in ILT event lists
+  - Tentative, Approved, Completed, Cancelled checkbox controls

-### User Management Tools
+### Users Tools
 - **User Status Dropdown Defaults**: Control which option is selected by default in the User Status dropdown
 - **OU Type Dropdown Defaults**: Control which option is selected by default in the OU Type dropdown
+  - Dynamically loads available options from the Users page
+  - Requires being on the Users page to set defaults
 - **Country Dropdown Defaults**: Control which option is selected by default in the Country dropdown

+### Transcript Tools
+- **Highlight Transcript Statuses**: Color-code transcript statuses for quick visual identification
+  - Statuses: Past Due, In Progress, Pending, Registered, Inactive, Withdrawn, Cancelled
+  - Customizable colors and opacity for each status
+  - Only runs on pages with "UniversalProfile/Transcript" in the URL

+### Learning Assignment Tool
+- **Highlight Assignment Statuses**: Color-code assignment statuses for quick visual identification
+  - Statuses: Processed, Queued, Cancelled, Active, Inactive, Drafts (partial match)
+  - Customizable colors and opacity for each status
+  - Only runs on pages with "EnrollTraining/EnrollTrainingManagement" in the URL

+### Misc Tools
+- **Proxy As Another User**: Set default comment text for proxy sessions
+  - Auto-click Log In button option (requires default text to be set)
+  - Only runs on pages with "Admin/ProxyAsUser" in the URL
+- **Custom Page Preview Link**: Adds "Open" buttons to URLs in the Custom Pages table
+  - Works with AJAX pagination
+- **Settings Management**:
+  - Export Settings: Download all settings as a JSON file with timestamp
+  - Import Settings: Restore settings from a previously exported file
+  - Turn Off All Features: Disable all features while preserving settings
+  - Reset All Features: Reset all settings to defaults

 ## 🎯 Browser Compatibility